leomccormack/Spatial_Audio_Framework/README.md

 -DSAF_BUILD_TESTS=1                        # build unit testing program
 ```

-If using **SAF_USE_INTEL_MKL** as the performance library, then the default header and library search paths may be overridden with:
+If using **SAF_USE_INTEL_MKL** as the performance library, note that the default header and library search paths may be overridden with:
 ```
 -DINTEL_MKL_HEADER_PATH="path/to/mkl/headers"
 -DINTEL_MKL_LIB="path/to/mkl/libs/mkl_rt(.so/.dylib/.lib)"   # OR:
 -DINTEL_MKL_LIB="path/to/custom/mkl/lib/saf_mkl_custom(.so/.dylib/.lib)"
 ```

-Note that if the **saf_sofa_reader** is enabled, CMake will use the statically built dependencies found in **dependencies** for MacOSX and MSVC users by default.
+If the **saf_sofa_reader** is enabled, CMake will use the statically built dependencies found in **dependencies** for MacOSX and MSVC users by default.
 Linux and MSYS2 users may instead install a shared [netcdf library](dependencies/SOFA_READER_MODULE_DEPENDENCIES.md) and inform CMake of its location via:
 ```
 # e.g. Linux users:
 -DNETCDF_LIBRARY="/usr/lib/x86_64-linux-gnu/libnetcdf.so"